-composite term that informs us and can provide a type of measure to evaluate the conditions of at risk populations and to estimate their exposure, susceptibility and/or coping and adaptive capacity with regard to the impact of natural hazards.
+composite terms that inform us and can provide a type of measure to evaluate the conditions of at risk populations and to estimate their exposure, susceptibility and/or coping and adaptive capacity with regard to the impact of natural hazards.
 They serve as an assessment tool that indicates a phenomenon and help us measure and communicate different realities of urban vulnerability.
 Indicators for vulnerability assessment are inherently linked to the mode of assessment.
 They can be in principle quantitative or qualitative.
 In any case they must be understandable, valid and context-sensitive.

 There are considerable constraints surrounding the use of indicators in measuring vulnerability.
 Despite that many indicators and indices have been introduced and are used by risk managers and local councils.
 This Chapter offers merely a snapshot on the use of indicators.
-For more extensive contributions on the subject see (Adger et al., 2004; Barnett et al., 2008; Birkmann, 2006; Briguglio, 2003; Brooks et al., 2005; Eriksen and Kelly, 2007; Gallopin, 2003; Thornton et al., 2006; UN, 2007; Vincent, 2004; Vincent and Cull, 2010; Weiland et al., 2011) among other publications and also see Appendix B. We aimed at highlighting to some extent the breath of indicators as an introduction to the following set of identified indicators.
-This preliminary set is based on the proposed CLUVA vulnerability ladder in urban areas and initials discussion with CLUVA partners in an attempt to integrate both theoretical/model-driven and context-based indicator development approaches.
+For more extensive contributions on the subject see (Adger et al., 2004; Barnett et al., 2008; Birkmann, 2006; Briguglio, 2003; Brooks et al., 2005; Eriksen and Kelly, 2007; Gallopin, 2003; Thornton et al., 2006; UN, 2007; Vincent, 2004; Vincent and Cull, 2010; Weiland et al., 2011) among other publications.
+We merely aimed at highlighting the breath of indicators as an introduction to the following set of identified indicators.
+This set is based on the proposed CLUVA vulnerability ladder in urban areas and initials discussion with CLUVA partners in an attempt to integrate both theoretical/model-driven and context-based indicator development approaches.